1. Build a Core Recovery Team

 Diagnose Stakeholder Position

 Formal feedback is not needed to assess stakeholder position.
 Rather, careful listening will work.
-For example, listen to people who come to board meetings, read the editorial section of the local paper, and read local blogs.
 Learning what people talk about most often will reveal what is most important to them.

 Also – particular attention should be paid to engagement of an organization’s employees.
 Employees need to fully understand the need for the recovery efforts and why decisions were made.
 Any necessary actions are likely going to have impacts on staff and will also likely need the support of employees to implement recommended actions as well.